nulLeeKH/korean-national-id-checksum-calculator-library/README.md

 ## About

-A library that calculates the checksum of Korean resident registration numbers.
+The library that calculates the checksum of Korean resident registration numbers.

 ## Patch Note